VikingRobotics580/C-Style-Guide/StyleGuide.md

 In order to link to an anchor, make sure you are viewing this in [Github through Web Browser](https://github.com/VikingRobotics580/C-Style-Guide/blob/master/StyleGuide.md), hover over a header, click the link icon next to it, and copy the URL.
 If you know what an anchor is and plan to use one, you probably didn't need that thorough explanation.

-The current programming heads are:
+The current programming head is:
-Joseph Conlon Meek: `meekj@campbellhall.org`
-Tyler Robbins:      `robbint@campbellhall.org`
+Maxwell Chow: `chowm@campbellhall.org`

 ##Naming Conventions